 Our library is centrally located within the school in F Block.

 Our aim is to promote a love of reading and to provide a facility to encourage lifelong learning for all students.

 Students can borrow up to 4 books at a time, for a period of 3 weeks.
 We have over 8000 books in our library which consists of a wide selection of fiction and non-fiction to suit all abilities and tastes.
 We also have subscriptions to First News and periodicals such as Biology, Chemistry and Physics Reviewâ, Geography Review, and Economic Review.

 Library staff welcome recommendations of books from students and they purchase resources regularly to ensure all students have an up to date and wide choice available.

 Students are welcome to use one of the 16 library computers and the other facilities during break and lunch times.

 Before and after school the library is open for students to work quietly, read, print homework, and use the computers for school/homework.
 It is a working environment to be used only for these purposes.

 No food or drink is allowed in the library.

 We are on both Twitter and Instagram!
 Follow us for book related fun and info:

-We use a library system called Eclipse.
-Students can access Eclipse on the school computers and from home via the student intranet (click on Library in the Student Area then choose Eclipse Online) which allows them to browse the library catalogue.
+We use a library system called Accessit.
+Students can log into Accessit on the school computers and from home via the student intranet which allows them to browse the library catalogue.
 They can see the books they have out currently and past loans.
 They can also submit book reviews or reserve books.
-To log in students use their normal login name and their full date of birth as the password.
-For example:
+To log in students use their normal school login details.

 Staff can book the library and computer resources for class use when required.